nashpitre/nashpitre.github.io/_pages/home.md

 ![Now](assets/now.jpg)

-Being a dad to a three-year-old girl that loves reading books and playing cozy farm games.
-Preparing for twins in the fall.
-Doing tech support at our local hospital.
+Being a dad to a three-year-old girl that loves reading books and playing cozy farm video games.
+Preparing for twin boys in the fall.
+Doing tech support for our local hospital.
 Running, lifting, and playing basketball throughout the week.
 Enjoying silence as much as possible.
-Slowly writing a novel.
+Slowly working on three big writing projects.

-*—March 31st, 2025*
+*—April 21st, 2025*